clbattthcmut/blog.bkisc.com/content/blog/hoangDayNe/intigrity-monthly-0923/index.md

 ![](try_fail.png)

-The payload seems to work pretty well, but the flag should be there right ?
+The payload seems to work pretty well, but the flag should be there right?
 Unfortunately, **no**.

 The problem is right here:
 ```php {linenos=inline}